tristan852/kite/README.md

 The Kite solver can be used by obtaining a reference to the singleton solver instance.
 Note that the solver cannot be used by multiple threads in parallel.
-The first time a reference to the Kite solver is obtained the solver is created and initialized first which may take a bit of time.
+The first time a reference to the Kite solver is obtained, the solver is created and initialized first, which may take a bit of time.

 The following code snippet demonstrates how the Kite solver should ideally be used: